Social Data Analytics Lab

 The Social Data Analytics (SoDA) Lab enables a connection between data, data science and an empowered community sector within the emerging Society 4.0.

-Our research in this space explores the key aspects of social connections that have been raised by a diverse body of research and acknowledges the changing nature of contemporary social life.
+Social connections can positively affect health and wellbeing by fostering community development and building resilience in crisis.
+Research explores key aspects of social connections raised by a diverse body of research - acknowledging the changing nature of contemporary social life.